Sutto/transperth-api/README.md

 This sample app is an example application for [RocketPants](https://github.com/filtersquad/rocket_pants) and makes use of ActiveRecord, RocketPants and API Smith for an API client.

+Please note that this applicaton requires Ruby 1.9.3.

 ## Getting Started

 To get started, clone this repository and enter it.
 Next: